tarek-debug/Smart_Home_Appliance_Database/README.md

 5,Microwave,Kitchen,Panasonic,NN-SN966S,1,5,1

-/*Query 6: Query to find all appliances that have had maintenance or repairs costing more than the average cost across all appliances*/
+### Query 6: Query to find all appliances that have had maintenance or repairs costing more than the average cost across all appliances

 SELECT * FROM Appliance
 WHERE maintenance_repair_id IN (
   SELECT maintenance_repair_id FROM Maintenance_Repair